alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-icon-animations.md

 As we mentioned above, one of the benefits of `VectorDrawable`s is that they provide _density independence_, meaning that they can be scaled arbitrarily on any screen without loss of quality.
 This ends up being both convenient and efficient: developers no longer need to go through the tedious process of exporting different sized PNGs for each screen density, which in turn also leads to a smaller APK size.
 However, the main reason for using `VectorDrawable`s in our case is that they'll enable us to animate the individual `path`s that make up each icon using the [`AnimatedVectorDrawable`][AnimatedVectorDrawable] class. `AnimatedVectorDrawable`s can be thought of as the glue that connects a `VectorDrawable` and one or more `ObjectAnimator`s: the `VectorDrawable` defines a series of uniquely named paths (or groups of paths), and the `AnimatedVectorDrawable` maps the parts of the icon that should be animated to their corresponding `ObjectAnimator`s.
 As we'll see, the ability to target individual elements to be animated within a `VectorDrawable` is quite powerful.

-In the remainder of this blog post, we'll go over four techniques that are used to create icon animations: _transforming `group`s of `path`s_, _trimming stroked `path`s_, _morphing `path`s_, and _clipping `path`s_.
+The remainder of this blog post will cover four techniques that are used to create icon animations: _transforming `group`s of `path`s_, _trimming stroked `path`s_, _morphing `path`s_, and _clipping `path`s_.
 We'll end the post with one last epic icon animation that combines all of the techniques into one.

 ### Transforming `group`s of `path`s

-Paths can also be transformed using the `<group>` tag.
-Multiple paths can belong to a group.
-Groups support the following transformation types, all of which are animatable.
-Note that the pivot determines the center point with which to perform a scale and/or rotation.
+In the previous section we saw that a path's appearance could be altered by modifying properties such as its opacity and color.
+The `<group>` tag takes things a step further, allowing us to apply transformations on one or more paths simultaneously.
+Specifically, the `<group>` tag supports the following animatable transformation types:

 | Property name        | Element type | Value type |
 |----------------------|--------------|------------|